Shreyas-Ekanathan/Deep-Learning/GNN/README.md

 ## Models

 - `gcn.py`: GCN.
 Edge embedder maps each distance to a scalar weight, aggregate neighbor states weighted by that plus a self term, 4 layers, sum per-node energies.
 - `gat.py`: GAT.
 Attention over `[h_i, h_j, edge]` instead of fixed edge weights.
-The detail that matters: the message value carries the edge too (`transfer([h_j, edge])`), not just the attention weight.
+The message value carries the edge too (`transfer([h_j, edge])`), not just the attention weight.
 Without it the model can't route distance magnitude, since softmax normalizes it away, and it barely learns.
 - `gatv2.py`: same GAT, trained on energy + force (`MSE(E) + 4·MSE(F)`), forces from autograd with `create_graph=True`.
 Energy-only training gives good energy but mediocre forces, and forces are what the sim runs on.

 ## Results